rileym/AfricaSoil/README.md

 #AfricaSoil

-Here is an of archive some of my work for the Kaggle's [Africa Soil Property Prediction Contest](https://www.kaggle.com/c/afsis-soil-properties).
+This is an of archive some of my work for the Kaggle's [Africa Soil Property Prediction Contest](https://www.kaggle.com/c/afsis-soil-properties).
 The files are in more or less the same state as they were the day the competition ended.
 I [placed tenth](https://www.kaggle.com/c/afsis-soil-properties/leaderboard).

 You can view an IPython notebook file (.ipynb) through [nbviewer](http://nbviewer.ipython.org/github/rileym/AfricaSoil/tree/master/).

-####Overview of competition:
+####Overview of Competition

  The goal of the competition was to predict five (real valued) characteristics of a soil sample from that sample's IR spectroscopy measurements.
 In simplified terms, the competition is five separate (or at least I chose too treat each response separately) regression problems.

-####The predictor variables:
+####The Predictor Variables

- * The features are split between spectral data (the large majority of the features) and background data (about location, soil depth, etc.)
+ * The features are split between spectral data (the large majority of the features) and background data (recording location, soil depth, etc.)
  * The spectral data is high dimensional
  * The spectral data is functional data, and therefore there's lots of autocorrelation

-####What I tried:
+####What I Tried

-#####Preprocessing:
+#####Preprocessing

 * Standardization of the input
 * Correlation filtering on the input